-More specifically related to the HIS, the National Water Policy stipulates in Articles 2.1 to 2.3:
+More specifically related to the HIS, the National Water Policy stipulates in article 2:

-"A well developed information system, for water related data in its entirety, at the national/state level, is a prime requisite for resources planning.
-A standardized national information system should be established with a network of data banks and data bases, integrating and strengthening the existing Central and State level agencies and improving the quality of data and the processing capabilities.
-Standards for coding, classification, processing of data and methods/procedures for its collection should be adopted.
-Advances in information technology must be introduced to create a modern information system promoting free exchange of data among the various agencies.
-Special efforts should be made to develop and continuously upgrade technological capability to collect, process and disseminate reliable data in the desired time frame.
-Apart from the data regarding water availability and actual water use, the system should also include comprehensive and reliable projections of future demands for water for diverse purposes."
+- 2.1 A well developed information system, for water related data in its entirety, at the national / state level, is a prime requisite for resource planning.
+A standardised national information system should be established with a network of data banks and data bases, integrating and strengthening the existing Central and State level agencies and improving the quality of data and the processing capabilities. - 2.2 Standards for coding, classification, processing of data and methods / procedures for its collection should be adopted.
+Advances in information technology must be introduced to create a modern information system promoting free exchange of data among various agencies.
+Special efforts should be made to develop and continuously upgrade technological capability to collect, process and disseminate reliable data in the desired time frame. - 2.3 Apart from the data regarding water availability and actual water use, the system should also include comprehensive and reliable projections of future demands of water for diverse purposes.